M-Gjerde/ar_engine/README.md

 Please [open an issue] for support.

 ## Contributing
+This repo was inspired from [SaschaWillems](https://github.com/SaschaWillems/Vulkan-glTF-PBR) 's use of using the Vulkan Graphics API.

 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and [open a pull request].